erizocosmico/git2pg/README.md

 - `-v` verbose mode that will spit more logs.
 Only meant for debugging purposes.
 Not enabled by default.
 - `-create` create the tables necessary in the schema.
 - `-drop` drop the tables if they exist before creating them again.
 This option cannot be used unless `-create` is used as well.
+- `-full` migrate all the trees in the repository for each commit of each reference.
+By default, only the trees of the HEAD of each reference is migrated, because the space and time it takes lowers dramatically and is the most common case.
+If you need the full repository data, use this option.

 **Note on setting worker numbers**